Sojourn Of A Nigerian Architect in Canada #6 | Canadian Education

 Schooling here improves your chances of getting a good job.
 It is one of the easiest ways because on completion of your schooling you acquire Canadian education, while at it you make friends with instructors, professors and colleagues to acquire Canadian references/connections and for those whose academic programs have practicum placements, they also get relevant Canadian experience.

-In light of these, I had to examine the major architectural programs in tertiary institution around me and settle for one.
+In light of these, I had to examine the major architectural programs in tertiary institutions around me and settle for one.
 These were the programs I identified;

 - University of Calgary – Doctor of Design